 Thursday, Oct.
 12 – Friday Oct.
 13 – Fall Holiday – No Classes.

 Rowe: Chapter 2; (CP): excerpts from Summa Theologiae by St. Thomas Aquinas.

 Monday, October 16 – Advising for SP24 begins.

 First Draft Of Paper Due: Wednesday, October 18, at the beginning of class.

 (CP) "Divine Hiddenness Justifies Atheism" by J. L. Schellenberg.

 Rowe: Chapter 3; (CP): "A Modal Version of The Ontological Argument" by Alvin Plantinga.

 Exam #2: Wednesday, November 1.

 h.
 For: The Design Arguments

-Rowe: Chapter 4; CP: "The Teleological Argument" by Robin Collins.
+Rowe: Chapter 4; (CP): "The Case for Cosmic Design" by Robin Collins.

 i.
 For: Prudential Arguments